 Monday Meditation has developed from the Meditation for Beginners courses that take place regularly in Avila.
 However you are welcome to join the Monday Meditation even if you have not attended one of the courses.
-Monday Meditation sessions will continue on Monday 13th and 27th March at 7.30pm.
+Monday Meditation sessions are held on the 2nd & 4th Monday of each month at 7.30pm.

 - Date: The second Thursday of every month